devtron-labs/devtron/docs/user-guide/global-configurations/authorization/user-access.md

-# User Access
+# User Permissions

 {% embed url="https://www.youtube.com/watch?v=VTqBRIFbuSU" caption="" %}

-Like any enterprise product, Devtron supports fine grained access control to the resources based on
+Like any enterprise product, Devtron supports fine grained access control to the resources based on:

-1. Type of action allowed on the Devtron resources (Create Vs View)
+1. Type of action allowed on Devtron resources (Create Vs View)
 2. Sensitivity of the data (Editing image Vs Editing memory)

-Access can be added to the User either directly or via Groups.
+Access can be added to the User either directly or via [Permission groups](https://docs.devtron.ai/global-configurations/authorization/permission-groups).

 ## Role-based Access Levels

-Devtron supports 5 levels of access:
+Devtron supports the following levels of access:

-1. **View**: User with `view` only access has the least privilege.
+1. **View only**: User with `View only` access has the least privilege.
 This user can only view combination of environments, applications and helm charts on which access has been granted to the user.
 This user cannot view sensitive data like secrets used in applications or charts.
-2. **Build and Deploy**: In addition to `view` privilege mentioned in above, user with `build and deploy` permission can build and deploy the image of permitted applications and helm charts to permitted environments.
+2. **Build and Deploy**: In addition to `View only` access, user with `Build and deploy` permission can build and deploy the image of the permitted applications and helm charts to the permitted environments.
-3. **Admin**: User with `admin` access can create, edit, delete and view permitted applications in permitted projects.
+3. **Admin**: User with `Admin` access can create, edit, delete and view permitted applications in the permitted projects.
-4. **Manager**: User with `manager` access can do everything that an `admin` type user can do, in addition they can also give and revoke access of users for the applications and environments of which they are `manager`.
+4. **Manager**: User with `Manager` access can do everything that an `Admin` type user can do, in addition, they can also give and revoke access of users for the applications and environments of which they are `Manager`.
-5. **Super Admin**: User with `super admin` privilege has unrestricted access to all Devtron resources.
+5. **Super Admin**: User with `Super admin` privilege has unrestricted access to all Devtron resources.
 Super admin can create, modify, delete and view any Devtron resource without any restriction; its like Superman without the weakness of Kryptonite.
 Super Admin can also add and delete user access across any Devtron resource, add delete git repository credentials, container registry credentials, cluster and environment.

 ## User Roles And Permissions